-This article by Hayley Lynch of TNC highlights how the project will support the City of Middlesboro:
+This article by Hayley Lynch of TNC highlights the beginning of this work with the City of Middlesboro:

 The mineral rights on the Cumberland Forest project are severed.
 While mineral extraction across the entire 253,000-acre property is relatively minor and declining, some ongoing work generates royalties for the landowner.
 Before we facilitated the Cumberland Forest acquisition in 2019, The Nature Conservancy determined those royalties would not benefit us or the project’s investors but instead the local communities in Virginia, Tennessee, and Kentucky.
 As far as we know, the decision to forgo royalties and opt instead for direct reinvestment in the community is the first of its kind in the Appalachians.

 To help us invest these funds wisely, TNC turned to the Mountain Association, a partner with tremendous experience and deep roots in Appalachian communities.
 One promising idea that emerged right away was helping underwrite community solar projects.
 These projects reduce greenhouse gas emissions and yearly energy costs, but a lack of upfront capital investments can represent a barrier.
 “We realized our community funds could make a real difference,” said Heather Majors, director of external affairs for the Kentucky chapter.

 After reviewing a number of potential projects, TNC and Mountain Association worked with Middlesboro Mayor Rick Nelson to select a rooftop solar installation on the Middlesboro Community Center.
 “The center is the only city-owned building large enough to host everything from a birthday party to a wedding,” Nelson says.
 “The adjoining pool makes the site even more appealing to the community.”

 Majors says the project will save the city approximately $4,000 annually, enabling those funds to be reinvested into the community.
 “Another exciting part of this project is to see solar being used in a place long associated with coal mining,” she says.